OfficeDev/office-js-docs-pr/docs/publish/publish-nested-app-auth-add-in.md

 ```

 > [!IMPORTANT]
-> The redirect page must be added to the list of SPA redirects in your app registration along with the `brk-multihub` redirect or the admin consent URI will fail.
+> The redirect page must be added to the list of single-page application (SPA) redirects in your app registration along with the `brk-multihub` redirect or the admin consent URI will fail.

 ## Get admin consent via the unified manifest

 You can also get admin consent as an automatic part of the deployment workflow when your add-in is deployed.
-To do this you add the `webApplicationInfo` property to your unified manifest.
+To do this, add the `webApplicationInfo` property to your unified manifest.
 Then the admin deploys the updated manifest, either through central deployment, or from an update through Microsoft AppSource.
-When the admin deploys the updated manifest they are automatically prompted to consent to the scopes required by the add-in.
+When the admin deploys the updated manifest, they are automatically prompted to consent to the scopes required by the add-in.
 If they don't consent, the updated add-in will not deploy.

 ### Add Graph scopes to app registration